tollyo/quickstart-sas-viya-common/README.md

     ```

+#### IAAS specific setup steps:

+AWS:
+- cloudwatch log
+- messages

 ### Set up Users  (OpenLDAP install)

-The playbook `playbooks\openldapsetup.yml` sets up an OpenLDAP server that can be used as initial identity provider for SAS Viya.
+The playbook `ansible/playbooks/openldapsetup.yml` sets up an OpenLDAP server that can be used as initial identity provider for SAS Viya.
 Out of the box, these two groups and users are being created:

 ```